MikeHannon/tempRepo/012RouteParameters.md

 # Route Parameters

-So we have a general idea of how routing works at this point!
-What about passing in variables through the route?
+We now have a general idea of how routing works!
+But what about passing variables through the route?

 <iframe width="420" height="315" src="https://www.youtube.com/embed/NWyL-UCeC1U" frameborder="0" allowfullscreen></iframe>